Festive decorations, snowy mountain peaks, and winter wildlife: contrary to popular belief, winter in California is a real thing.

 Snow in Southern California?
 You bet!

-Big Bear is one of the top winter destinations for Southern California.
+Big Bear in the winter is one of the top ski destinations for Southern California.
 Not too far from the sun and sand along the Pacific Ocean, Big Bear awaits for a snowy winter in California adventure.

-Renting a fun cabin with friends is a great way to really experience all that Big Bear has to offer and to escape from it all.
+Renting a fun cabin in Big Bear with friends is a great way to really experience all that Big Bear has to offer and to escape from it all.

 Big Bear’s temperatures are nearly perfect with highs in the 40s and lows in the 20s during the winter, and sunshine nearly year-round (when it isn’t snowing some fresh powder, of course) which leads to lots of wonderful bluebird days.